Karuna Foundation grants are developed in collaboration with partners. We do not accept unsolicited applications for funds.

 Bhutan’s rapid growth in recent decades has increased the demand for electricity in the country's urban and rural populations.
 While Bhutan is able to provide citizens with inexpensive electricity through hydropower, the government is dependent on revenue generated by selling the majority of this electricity to India.
 Reducing power consumption by creating an energy efficient and sustainable built environment will both maintain this revenue stream while encouraging positive in-country development.
 However, rapid urban growth is propelling the construction of new building stock reliant on concrete and lacking insulation, which breaks from traditional Bhutanese construction using meter-thick rammed earth walls that provided insulation.

+Owing to the powerful solar resources available in the high-altitude regions, there is potential for successful high-performance construction in Bhutan.
 Beginning in 2014 and in partnership with The Jigme Singye Wangchuck School of Law (JSW Law) and the Bhutan Foundation, the Karuna Foundation sponsored the construction of a Law Library as an energy efficient, high-performance building project.
 This lighthouse project combines local materials and international expertise to demonstrate the feasibility of energy efficient construction to the Bhutanese building community.
 With the help of Portland partners Cory Hawbecker and Yuki Bowman, from Holst Architecture, Inc., Seattle partner Dan Whitmore, of RDH, LLC, as well as Thorsten Chlupp, of Arctic Sun, LLC, in Fairbanks, the Karuna Foundation provided expertise and resources to enhance the build out of the JSW Law campus.
 The Law School’s permanent campus, including the Law Library, in the hills above Paro was completed in and consecrated in 2023.

 Named for Bhutan’s Fourth King and led by Her Royal Highness Ashi Sonam Dechan Wangchuck, a princess of Bhutan and a Stanford and Harvard Law graduate, JSW Law is the first Law School in Bhutan.